Revolution of Dignity: Removal of Yanukovych

 Despite signing an agreement to approve constitutional changes, president Yanukovych secretly fled Kyiv on the night of 21 February 2014.
-Parliament were not informed that he had left, or where he had went.
+Parliament were not informed that he had left, or where he had gone.
 Also missing were acting Prime Minister Serhiy Arbuzov, and Interior Minister Zakharchenko, who reportedly fled to Belarus.
 Later, it was revealed that Yanukovych had begun preparing to leave Kyiv on 19 February, even before the worst of the violence and before he signed the agreement with the opposition.

 On 22 February 2014, Ukraine's parliament held an emergency session.
 Parliament chairman Volodymyr Rybak resigned that morning, citing illness.
 Parliament then elected Oleksandr Turchynov as chairman.

 Ukraine's parliament unanimously voted to remove Yanukovych from his post and to schedule an early presidential election for 25 May.
 The vote was 328–0 (about 73% of parliament's members).
 The resolution stated that Yanukovych had abandoned his constitutional duties, "which threatens the governance of the state, the territorial integrity and sovereignty of Ukraine", and cited "circumstances of extreme urgency".
 The resolution to remove Yanukovych was supported by all opposition parties: 86 deputies of Batkivshchyna (Fatherland Party), 41 deputies of the Ukrainian Democratic Alliance for Reform (UDAR), 36 deputies of Svoboda (Freedom Party), 30 deputies of the Communist Party, as well as 99 independents.
 Furthermore, 36 deputies of Yanukovych's own Party of Regions voted for his removal.
 There were no votes against.
 Of the remaining deputies, 115 were absent and 6 did not vote.

 Parliament did not vote to impeach the president, which would have involved formally charging Yanukovych with a crime, a review of the charge by the Constitutional Court, and a three-fourths majority vote in parliament—at least 338 votes in favor.

 Under the 2004 constitution, which parliament had voted to reinstate, chairman Turchynov became acting president.
 Turchynov said Yanukovych had agreed to resign and had recorded a resignation statement, but had changed his mind after consulting with advisers.
 Yanukovych said he would not resign or leave the country and called parliament's decisions "illegal" and a "coup d'état", likening it to the rise of the Nazi Party in 1930s Germany.